Taylor Family Digital Library

 Learning Commons, Taylor Family Digital Library

 Libraries and Cultural Resources (LCR) operates seven University of Calgary libraries on campus and across the city.
 Included in LCR are two art galleries — the Nickle Galleries and the Founders' Gallery at The Military Museums — as well as Archives and Special Collections, the University of Calgary Copyright Office, Research Data Centre and the University of Calgary Press.

 LCR develops, preserves and provides access to archival materials as well as large collections of print, digital and three-dimensional objects.
 This unique organizational structure provides a key strategic advantage to researchers and makes information, regardless of format, readily available.

 Subject Librarians, Special Collections Librarians, Archivists, and Curators are available to assist with accessing information from our collection or from the collections of other institutions.

-More than 7.8 million items are housed at the High Density Storage Facility and eight university libraries: the Taylor Family Digital Library, Doucette Library, Bennett Jones Law Library, Business Library, Gallagher Library, Health Sciences Library, Downtown Campus Library and the Library and Archives at The Military Museums.
+More than 7.8 million items are housed at the High Density Storage Facility and seven university libraries: the Taylor Family Digital Library, Doucette Library, Bennett Jones Law Library, Business Library, Gallagher Library, Health Sciences Library and the Library and Archives at The Military Museums.

 More than four kilometres of archival records including theses, yearbooks, campus newspapers and the private archives of influential Canadians.
 From comic books and science fiction to the Canadian Architectural Archives and the papers of Nobel Prize winner Alice Munro, the holdings in Archives and Special Collections attract researchers from around the world.